 A total of 3,423 marks were placed from 1949 to 1981, of which 2,262 were in sei whales.
 There were a total of 181 recoveries, including 143 from sei whales.
-There are outstanding questions of interpretation for nine records.
+There are outstanding questions of interpretation for 9 records.

-The last mark recovery from a Bryde's whale was in 1981.
-There were no mark recoveries either in commercial whaling from 1982-87 nor in JARPN, when no sei whales were caught.
-In addition, there were also no mark recoveries in JARPN II, which did catch sei whales.
+The last recovery of a Bryde's whale was in 1981.
+There were no recoveries either in commercial whaling from 1982-87 nor in JARPN, as no sei whales were caught.
+In addition, there were also no recoveries in JARPN II, which did catch sei whales.
 The maximum time between marking and recovery was 25 years for Bryde's whales and 12 years for sei whales.